dirakx1/MoneyOnTangle/README.md

 <img src="./EasyGiro.png">

-Money transacions are represented as data transfer into the tangle, the real world use of the data depends on the interaction api.
+Money transacions can be represented as data transfer into the tangle, the real world use of the data depends on the interaction api.

 ## IOTA ledger